AnthonyR1728/Google-Sheet-Project/README.md

 2. Neighborhood Analysis: Clean and analyze neighborhood data to identify the top areas for vacation rentals.

     A. Create a pivot table to determine which neighborhoods have the most active rentals based on the number of reviews.
+[Top Neighborhoods](

 # Part 3 - Occupancy Rate Calculation